The First Pharaohs

 Professor Aidan Dodson has taught at the University of Bristol since 1996, where he has been honorary Professor of Egyptology since 2018.
 A graduate of Liverpool and Cambridge Universities, he was elected a Fellow of the Society of Antiquaries of London in 2003, and was Simpson Professor of Egyptology at the American University in Cairo for spring 2013.
 He is the author of some 400 articles and reviews, and 25 books; his latest is The First Pharaohs: their lives and afterlives, which has just been published by the American University in Cairo Press.

-This talk will be given at the February 2022 meeting of the Essex Egyptology Group to be held at 3pm GMT on 6th February online via Zoom – it will be free for members and £4 for guests.
-Tickets will be available between 17th January and 4th February via the contact form on this page.
+This talk was given at the February 2022 meeting of the Essex Egyptology Group which was held at 3pm GMT on 6th February online via Zoom – click here to download a review of this talk.